pkeilbach/htwg-practical-nlp/docs/lectures/sequence_models.md

 - **Input gate**: decides which values from the input to update (middle sigmoid and tanh gates)
 - **Output gate**: decides what information to pass over to the next hidden state (right sigmoid gate)

 The gates allow the gradients to **flow unchanged**.
-This means the risk of vanishing or exploding gradients is mitigated.
+This means, the risk of vanishing or exploding gradients is mitigated.

 An LSTM model is a **chain** of repeating LSTM units.